ecaas-fund/trulioo-react/README.md

 `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css">`

-# Quickstart

-You have the option to develop your own or use [trulioo-quickstart project](https://github.com/Trulioo/trulioo-react-sample-app), an easy to follow guide to boostrap your server 🚀.

 # Best Practice

-Trulioo EmbedID passes user input data to the "proxy" on your server.
+Trulioo EmbedID passes user input data to your server.
 When developing systems that consume internet exposed fields for the purpose of data collection, ensure you take all necessary precautions to protect your system from from denial of service attacks, exploits or security vulnerabilities.
 Please refer to the [Legal disclaimer](https://developer.trulioo.com/docs/legal) on the Trulioo Developer Portal.

 ## Learn More <a href="https://twitter.com/intent/follow?screen_name=trulioo"><img align="right" src="https://img.shields.io/twitter/follow/trulioo.svg?style=social&label=Follow%20@trulioo" alt="Follow on Twitter"></a>